thisdot/starter.dev/starters/solidstart-tanstackquery-tailwind-modules/README.md

 ## Commands

-- `npm run dev` - starts a development server backed by Vite on localhost port 3000 with HMR
+- `npm run dev` - Starts a development server backed by Vite on localhost port 5173 with HMR
 - `npm run start` - Starts the production build with a local version of adapter.
 - `npm run build` - Builds a production version of the app to deploy
 - `npm run test` - Runs the test suite